openmfp/openmfp.org/documentation/getting-started/create-microfrontend.md

 Then open your browser and go to: http://localhost:4200/

 ## Step 3: Create a Content Configuration File
-Create a new file called `content-configuration.json` in the `src/assets` folder of your Angular project or any path that will serve this file.
+Create a new file called `content-configuration.json` in the `public` folder of your Angular project or any path that will serve this file.
 This file will contain the configuration for your Microfrontend.

 The following is an example of very minimal content configuration file.
 The contents of this file are described in great detail at [Configuration Documentation](https://github.com/openmfp/portal-ui-lib/blob/main/docs/readme-nodes-configuration.md#the-content-configuration-file-contents).